Comprehensive Large Group Health Insurance Solutions for Businesses

 HAP

-This Michigan-based provider specializes in business, group, and family insurance plans, having served the state for over 50 years.
+This Michigan-based provider specializes in business, group, and family insurance packages, having served the state for over 50 years.

 Pros